xfyuan/vim-mac-dictionary/README.md

 ## How To Use

-* Place the cursor on a word and type `:MacDictPopup` to find the dictionary, and print result in floating window. **Notes: this feature depends on vim-quickui plugin**.
+* Place the cursor on a word and type `:MacDictPopup` to find the dictionary, and print result in floating window.
 * Place the cursor on a word and type `:MacDictWord` to find the dictionary, and print result in a new buffer.
 * type `:MacDictQuery` and then type the word you want to search for, it will find the dictionary.